-Interested in walking the last 100 km of the Camino de Santiago in Spain?
-Read on to find out what it’s really like to walk this 1000-year-old route which attracts 200,000 pilgrims each year.
+ThaThe last 100 km of the Camino de Santiago in Spain is a good alternative if you don’t have time to walk one of the full Camino.
+Find out what it’s really like to walk this 1000-year-old route.

 A Brief History of the Camino de Santiago

 El Camino de Santiago, or in English The Way of Saint James, is the pilgrimage to the Cathedral of Santiago de Compostela in northwestern Spain.
 Legend has it that Saint James, Jesus’s apostle, is buried here – although no one really knows for sure.
 The Camino has been a Christian pilgrimage for over 1000 years.